Chapter 37: Penir da Kasin

 Using her fingers, Penir erased the entire seam.
 Then, she clamped the fabric together between her fingertips and stroked back down, tracing her hand along the two edges of the fabric.
 As it slipped from her finger, the material had bonded together into a perfect edge, one without stitches or discoloration.

-She worked in silence, redoing almost a quarter of the seams.
+She worked in silence, redoing almost a quarter of the outer seams in a matter of seconds.
 There were even a few of Lily’s best ones, but no needle could ever match the perfection and smoothness of Penir’s magic.

 Trembling, Lily looked over at Mindil.

 Her lover looked furious.
 Her jaw was tight and her hands balled into fists.
-She looked back at Lily and then back to glaring at Marigold.
+She looked back at Lily and then back to glaring at Djulian.

 Ducking her head, Lily sighed.